Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: TYPES OF EXOSKELETONS

 There are different ways to control the exoskeletons and HRI.
 Berkeley Lower Extremity Exoskeleton (BLEEX) minimises the force interaction between the human and robot by shadowing the user’s movement \cite{Kazerooni2005}.
 However, the problem here is to meet the sweet spot for the system’s sensitivity to the interaction force.
 This is essential to balance the system’s response time and its robustness.
 High sensitivity can cause losing stability as well as decreasing the robot’s precision to its dynamic model \cite{Kazerooni2005}.
 In BLEEX, the gait cycle has been divided into load support and swing phase, where position control and positive feedback control systems have been applied to them, respectively \cite{Kazerooni2006,Kazerooni2005}.
 The controller does not need direct input from HMI in the sensitivity amplification and only uses built-in accelerometers and encoders.

-There are different ways to control the exoskeletons and HRI.
-Berkeley Lower Extremity Exoskeleton (BLEEX) minimises the force interaction between the human and robot by shadowing the user’s movement \cite{Kazerooni2005}.
-However, the problem here is to meet the sweet spot for the system’s sensitivity to the interaction force.
-This is essential to balance the system’s response time and its robustness.
-High sensitivity can cause losing stability as well as decreasing the robot’s precision to its dynamic model \cite{Kazerooni2005}.
-In BLEEX, the gait cycle has been divided into load support and swing phase, where position control and positive feedback control systems have been applied to them, respectively \cite{Kazerooni2006,Kazerooni2005}.
-The controller does not need direct input from HMI in the sensitivity amplification and only uses built-in accelerometers and encoders.

-In recent years, use of biological signal has been trending in intent prediction in human-robot collaboration.
-The most common signals are Electromyogram (EMG), Electroencephalogram (EEG), Electrooculogram (EOG), Electrocorticogram (ECoG) and Magnetoencephalography (MEG).
-Electromyogram intent detection is categorised into classification \cite{AsghariOskoei2007} and regression \cite{Bi2019} models.
+Another popular method is getting commands through biological signals.
+The most common signals are EMG, EEG, Electrooculogram (EOG), Electrocorticogram (ECoG) and Magnetoencephalography (MEG).
+Electromyogram intent detection is categorised into classification \cite{Fajardo2021} and regression \cite{Bi2019} models.
 The system can estimate the joint torque and help with a fraction \cite{Ronsse2011}.
 The EMG signal starts 20-80ms before muscle activation \cite{Norman1979} making it useful for real-time processing \cite{Lenzi2011}.
 Another advantage of EMG-based control methods is that they can compensate for the patient’s inability to produce adequate joint torque \cite{Peternel2016}.
 In other words, as long as the patient can produce the neuro-musculoskeletal signal, in theory, they should be able to control the assistive device.
 However, it cannot be extended to people with motor injury \cite{Lyu2019}.
-There is a correlation between EMG signals and muscle force or intended joint torque\cite{Buchanan2004,Potvin1996}.
-The output depends on the instrument, user’s anatomy, sensor placement, muscle crosstalk, and internal/external noises.
+There is a correlation between EMG signals and muscle force or intended joint torque\cite{Buchanan2004}.
+The output depends on the instrument, user’s anatomy, sensor placement, muscle crosstalk, and other noise sources.